alexyy802/GlowCord/docs/migrating_to_nextcord.rst

-.. currentmodule:: nextcord
+.. currentmodule:: glowcord

-.. _migrating_nextcord:
+.. _migrating_glowcord:

-Migrating to nextcord
+Migrating to glowcord
 ======================

 Due to the `original discord.py repository <https://github.com/Rapptz/discord.py>`_ becoming read-only, we decided that it would be necessary to fork it and keep on developing further.
-We also wanted to change the name and voted on nextcord in order to properly register it at pypi.
+We also wanted to change the name and voted on glowcord in order to properly register it at pypi.

 Porting from discord.py
 -------------------------

-In order to port a bot using discord.py to nextcord, follow these steps:
+In order to port a bot using discord.py to glowcord, follow these steps:

-1. Install nextcord:
+1. Install glowcord:

     .. code:: sh

         # Linux/macOS
-        python3 -m pip install -U nextcord
+        python3 -m pip install -U glowcord

         # Windows
-        py -3 -m pip install -U nextcord
+        py -3 -m pip install -U glowcord

 2. Uninstall discord.py: